 A favorite author James P. Carse writes about the binary pair theater/drama, and there is certainly much of that afoot these days.
 In my view, one of our would-be presidents is being a candidate—dramatically—while the other is simply playing the theatrical part and, at that, appears to have flubbed his lines more than once.
 His script is in constant re-write for an off-Broadway production that may never see the Great White Way.
 At least I hope so.

-I write this as prelude to a piece Howard has in the works: a trial that took place in the Fennimore County courthouse in the very hot summer of 1925; a trial primed but overshaddowed by another courtroom confrontation of ideas in Dayton, Tennessee that same week
+I write this as prelude to a piece Howard has in the works: a trial that took place in a Fennimore County court room in the very hot summer of 1925; a trial primed but overshadowed by another courtroom confrontation of ideas in Dayton, Tennessee that same week

 “A few figs from thistles…”

 One hundred years ago tonight a child was born a dozen miles southeast of Agincourt—closer to Nimby, actually, which may account for the ripples that spread from that small event.
 Cable Gaines began his midwifed life, the second of three boys born to Sarah and Abijah Gaines, on a rural farm of fading fertility.
 Under other circumstances, we would note Cable’s name for nothing other than it’s curiosity: a misprint for Caleb, never corrected.
 Public records have a way of institutionalizing accident.

 I can’t speak with authority on Cable’s early years.
 The two-room schoolhouse at Nimby.
 Church in a Pentacostal congregation at the intersection of two unpaved country roads.
 The rhythm of plowing, planting, harvest and hibernation until it beging again.
 A world designed by “Nature and Nature’s God.”
 Thomas Jefferson’s world—with the significant absence of Jefferson himself.